Invocatis/motif/README.md

 ### Getter Modifier

-Exclusive to maps, this modifer allows you to implicitly define how you want map keys to be used to get their target values.
+Exclusive to maps, this modifier explicitly defines how keys are used to access their values in maps.
 In cases where you have a map with function keys, this may be useful to stop them from being applied to the map and instead be gotten with `get`.

 ```clojure
 (matches? ^{:getter get} {pos? neg? neg? pos?} {pos? -2 neg?
 2}) ;=> true